 In the vast majority of cases, FIRB approval is not a takeover completion risk - approval is granted for the overwhelming majority of applications.
+However, conditions, such as standard tax conditions, can be imposed in FIRB approvals.

 The rules regarding when 'FIRB approval' is required are complex.
 There is a layered system of categories, exceptions and multiple thresholds.